mindspore-ai/docs/tutorials/source_en/advanced_use/customized_debugging_information.md

 1. GLOG_v specifies the log level.
 The default value is 2, indicating the WARNING level.
 The values are as follows: 0: DEBUG; 1: INFO; 2: WARNING; 3: ERROR.
 2. When GLOG_logtostderr is set to 1, logs are output to the screen.
 If the value is set to 0, logs are output to a file.
 Default value: 1
 3. GLOG_log_dir=YourPath specifies the log output path.
+If GLOG_logtostderr is set to 0, value of this variable must be specified.
 If GLOG_log_dir is specified and the value of GLOG_logtostderr is 1, logs are output to the screen but not to a file.
+Logs of C++ and Python will be output to different files.